IdentityPython/JWTConnect-Python-OidcRP/doc/source/rp_handler.rst

     If you want to use the Google OP as authentication service you should know that it is a true OIDC OP `certified`_ by the OpenID Foundation.
-You will have to manually register you RP at Google but getting Provider info can be done dynamically using the OIDC service.
+You will have to manually register you RP at Google but getting Provider info can be done dynamically using an OIDC service.
 With Google you will use the response_type *code*.
 This means that you will need services 2,4,5 and 6 from the list above.
 More about how you will accomplish this below